 Inc?
 LLC?
 What’s Right for Me?

 According to Ted Turner, “Life is a game.
 Money is how we keep score.”
 Game or not, every new business needs money to get started, and making the right financing decisions is critical to business success.
-There are plenty of options available for finding money to start a new business or expand an existing one.
 Most businesses begin with the owner’s capital or loans from friends and family.
 Some are successful in obtaining bank financing or using a government sponsored loan program.
 The lawyers at Shoffner & Associates know how to help you and your new business choose the right way to get the best financial start.